rackerlabs/rackspace-how-to/content/managed-operations/rackspace-ssl-certificates.md

 4. Select **Purchase Certificate**.
 5. Choose the certificate you want from the list.

-After you have purchased a certificate, a ticket is generated, which provides the process for certificate installation.
+After you purchase a certificate, a ticket is generated that provides instructions for certificate installation.

 To learn more about the certificate types, click on **Compare SSL Certificate** in the **Certificate Type** section to see a comparison chart that